sixcious/webextensions-commands-ui/README.md

 *Optional: In the CSS file, you may want to change the `reset` url path variables, adjust the colors/styles, or in the JS file, change the `I18N`.*

 ## Demo
-The `src` directory contains a demo extension you can install as a temporary add-on in Firefox.
+The `src` directory contains a demo extension you can install as a temporary add-on in Firefox or load unpacked in Chrome.
 The demo lets you issue commands to change the UI design and get a feel for how it works before deciding to add it into your extension.

 ## Known Issues
 These are the currently known issues.
-Feel free to open up any issues.

 ### Clearing Commands
 Currently (as of September 2018), Firefox does not offer a way to `clear` a command.
 Instead, they offer an API to `reset` a command back to its default `suggested_key` in the `manifest.json`.